Navprayas-A-group-of-Innovative-thought/Assignment/README.md

 # Assingment

-This repo consists of your works which is completed as Assingments .
+This repo consists of your works which is completed as Assignments .
 The team will review your code and guide accordingly .

-If you are new to Github and does not know how to setup Git on your local machine,follow these steps :
+If you are new to Github and don't know how to setup Git on your local machine,follow these steps :

 ## Resources